I think my relationship might be emotionally abusive or controlling.

 What you’re feeling is completely valid, and what you’re doing is incredibly difficult and scary.
 Yet here you are.

 You should be proud of yourself.
-This is strength.
+T

 Before you go…